 6. 好久不见！(hǎo jiǔ bú jiàn) – “Long time no see!”

 This is the expression that is used between old friends.
 It’s a very positive greeting.

 Other Resources on How to Say Hello in Chinese

-In case you want more, here are a few other posts about saying hello in Chinese.
+In case you want more, here are additional resources that can help you with saying hello in Chinese.

 - Laowai Chinese – This blog post is about what Chinese people actually say when they greet each other—and it’s not “ni hao.”